VRF Support for vCenter Deployments

-- Navigate to Applications > Dashboard, and click New Virtual Service.
+- Navigate to Applications > Dashboard, and click on New Virtual Service.

-- Select the VRF context from the list, and click Next.
+- Select the VRF context from the list, and click on Next.

-- Enter a name for the virtual service.
+- Specify a name for the virtual service.

-- Enter the virtual IP address (VIP) on which Avi Vantage will listen for requests to the virtual service.
+- Specify the Virtual IP address (VIP) on which Avi Vantage will listen for requests to the virtual service.

-- In the Select Servers by Network section, select the network in which to place the virtual service.
-Only the networks within the selected VRF context are listed.
+- In Select Servers by Network section, select the network to place the virtual service.
+The list displays only the networks within the selected VRF context.

 After a network is selected, a list of the servers in that network appears.

-- Click to select individual servers, then click Add Servers.
+- Click to select individual servers, then click on Add Servers.